CREATE and CREATED cells

 value is not degenerate;

-that is, it must be strictly greater than 1
+it must be strictly greater than 1

 and strictly less than p-1